-In this study we extend the framework of k-anonymization to include any type of generalization operators and define two measures of loss of information that are both more general and more accurate than the measure that was used in [1] (the measure that was used in [22] is a special case of the one that was used in [1]).
+In this study we extend the framework of k-anonymization to include any type of generalization operators and define two measures of loss of information that are both more general and more accurate than the measure that was used in [1] (the measure that was used in [19] is a special case of the one that was used in [1]).
 We call these measures the entropy measure and the monotone entropy measure.
 We show that the problem of k-anonymization with minimal loss of data (measured by either of those measures) is NP-hard.
 We then proceed to describe an approximation algorithm with an approximation guarantee of $O(\ln k)$ -a significant improvement over the previous best result of O(k).
-The algorithm applies to both of our measures, as well as the measures that were used in [22] and [1].
-We note that Meyerson and Williams [22] hypothesized that k-anonymization cannot be approximated, in polynomial time, with an approximation factor that is $o(\ln k)$ .
+The algorithm applies to both of our measures, as well as the measures that were used in [19] and [1].
+We note that Meyerson and Williams [19] hypothesized that k-anonymization cannot be approximated, in polynomial time, with an approximation factor that is $o(\ln k)$.
 What enabled this significant improvement was our novel approach to this approximation problem.
-The approximation algorithms in both [22] and [1] were based on the so-called graph representation.
-In [1] it was shown that using the graph representation it is impossible to achieve an approximation ratio by breaking out of the graph representation framework and using a hypergraph approach instead.
+The approximation algorithms in both [19] and [1] were based on the so-called graph representation.
+In [1] it was shown that using the graph representation it is impossible to achieve an approximation ratio that is better than $\Theta(k)$.
+We were able to offer the significantly better $O(\ln k)$ approximation ratio by breaking out of the graph representation framework and using a hypergraph approach instead.

 The paper is organized as follows: In Section 2 we give a precise definition of what is generalization, and we describe and illustrate several natural types of generalization.
 In Section 3 we define and discuss our two measures of loss of information.
-In Section 4 we define the problem of k-anonymization with minimal loss of information and we prove that it is NP-hard with respect to both measures of loss of information.
-In Section 5 we present an algorithm that approximates optimal k-anonymity with approximation ratio of $O(\ln k)$ , for the entropy and monotone entropy measures.
-The running time of that algorithm is $O(n^{2k})$ .
+In Section 4 we define the problem of k-anonymization with minimal loss of information and state its NP-hardness with respect to both measures of loss of information.
+In Section 5 we present an algorithm that approximates optimal k-anonymity with approximation ratio of $O(\ln k)$, for the entropy and monotone entropy measures.
+The running time of that algorithm is $O(n^{2k})$.
 We then proceed to describe how to adapt the approximation algorithm of [1] to achieve an O(k)-approximation ratio with respect to our measures, in time that is polynomial in both n and k.